Blaizzy/mlx-embeddings/docs/Manpage.md

 Control Homebrew's developer mode.
-When developer mode is enabled, `brew update` will update Homebrew to the latest commit on the `master` branch instead of the latest stable version.
+When developer mode is enabled, `brew update` will update Homebrew to the latest commit on the `master` branch instead of the latest stable version along with some other behaviour changes.

 `brew developer` [`state`]
 <br>Display the current state of Homebrew's developer mode.